 More LCD Info

 There’s plenty of other information on the control panel, including connecting to your mower with Bluetooth and calibrating for left or right drift.
+It’s by far the most advanced control system we’ve seen so far.
 Check out your manual for more details on what’s in there.

 EGO includes a deck wash hose connection on the driver’s left.
 Aside from that and blowing off any dry grass that collects around the mower, there’s not much else to worry about before putting it away.

-Starting the EGO Z6 Zero Turn Lawn Mower
+Starting the EGO 56V Battery-Powered Zero Turn Riding Mower

 For their first ZT, EGO went with a 42-inch steel deck that uses a pair of 21-inch blades.
 Its four independent brushless motors give it the gas equivalent of a 22 HP engine and a top transport speed of 8 MPH.

 To turn the mower on, make sure the key is in first.
 Pressing the power button gives you a charge status.
-Press and hold the power button to bring the Z6 to life.
+Press and hold the power button to bring the mower to life.

 Push the parking brake on the left with your foot and you’re ready to roll.

-The EGO Z6 Zero Turn Mower has separate drive and blade speed controls.
+The EGO battery-powered zero turn riding mower has separate drive and blade speed controls.
 Each has four modes plus a bonus you can jump into by holding the button down at its highest level.

-Drive speeds while cutting range from 3 to 7 MPH and you get to the top travel speed by pressing and holding the button when it’s in high.
+Drive speeds while cutting range from 3 to 7 MPH and you get to the top 8 MPH travel speed by pressing and holding the button when it’s in high.